 By Ramón Vera-Herrera

-The Sembrando Vida Program (“Sowing Life”) claimed to focus on 230 thousand “agrarian subjects” (at times, “legal subjects”), planting 575 thousand hectares.
-Over almost two years of operation, they added 170 thousand people and 425 thousand hectares, covering 20 states in the country.
+The Sembrando Vida Program (“Sowing Life”) claims to focus on 230 thousand “agrarian subjects” (at times, “legal subjects”), planting 575 thousand hectares.
+Over almost two years of operation, they have added 170 thousand people and 425 thousand hectares, covering 20 states in the country.
 In total, one million hectares and 400 thousand people.

-Its requirements compel us to take into account that, “The unit of production should be available to implement the agroforestry program and should have some of the following characteristics: that it is idle or abandoned; that it is fallow or in pasture; or that it has milpa in cultivation.
+Its [the program’s] requirements force us to take into account that, “The unit of production should be available to implement the agroforestry program and should have some of the following characteristics: that it is idle or abandoned; that it is fallow or in pasture; or that it has milpa in cultivation.
 As we have shown before, this implies going directly against areas of common use (some 6.89 million in the country) that continue to be at the heart of the territorial practices of communities and ejidos in the 51% of the national territory that is still held as social property.
 These areas, as Álvaro Salgado has said well, are also the heart of a responsible mutuality between campesinas and campesinos from communities and ejidos that should agree on the terms of where and how to plant each year, something diametrically opposed to the fixed, geo-positioned parcels that already herald the digital future awaiting the Mexican countryside.
-And the theft grows according to Sembrando Vida asking its “agrarian subjects” for full domain, “by certifying the ownership or possession of 2.5 hectares by way of a land certificate, certificate of agrarian rights, public deed, statement or resolution of the Agrarian Court, or act of assembly in which the possession is accredited or some other document or title which clearly states the ownership or possession of the land.”
+And the theft grows in response to Sembrando Vida asking its “agrarian subjects” for full domain, “by certifying the ownership or possession of 2.5 hectares by way of a land certificate, certificate of agrarian rights, public deed, statement or resolution of the Agrarian Court, or act of assembly in which the possession is accredited or some other document or title which clearly states the ownership or possession of the land.”

-The Sembrando Vida program puts forth its profound disregard for the peasantry in these lines: “it is important that the work supports agrarian subjects that don’t have the necessary resources and knowledge to produce food” (and in another passage, “those that have scarce or insufficient knowledge for agricultural production”), despite the fact that we are talking about the regions that are richest in biodiversity, as stated in three lines above, and as we know, biodiversity is never only biological, but rather a product of the relationship with human populations.
+The Sembrando Vida program shows its profound disregard for the peasantry in these lines: “it is important that the work supports agrarian subjects that don’t have the necessary resources and knowledge to produce food” (and in another passage, “those that have scarce or insufficient knowledge for agricultural production”), despite the fact that we are talking about the regions that are richest in biodiversity, as stated in three lines above, and as we know, biodiversity is never only biological, but rather a product of the relationship with human populations.

 But the Sembrando Vida program says, “due to the characteristics of the territories that they inhabit, they (the agrarian subjects? the territories?) represent a great opportunity to promote the production of crops through sustainable agriculture systems.”
 With that crusade in mind, the aim is to achieve sustainability, recovery of the soils and the social fabric, food self-sufficiency, improve incomes, and move above the poverty line.
 In the final evaluation of Sembrando Vida Program, published in the middle of this year, the National Council for Evaluation of Social Development Policy (Coneval) states that “these objectives are not well-defined in the goals and scope sought by the intervention,” and “neither are the tools necessary to operationalize the objectives or to quantify the measurable results about these aspects.”